Etrama/DL-Paper-Notes/AutoAugment: Learning Augmentation Strategies from Data.md

  * RNN Controller
  * Proximal Policy Optimization training algorithm
 * The controller makes 30 softmax predictions.
-I'm imagining this an as array of 30 values, something like:
+I'm imagining this an as array of 30 values, something like: (this is all guesswork on my part till the next section)
   1. Operation Type 1 for Subpolicy 1
   2. Magnitude 1 of above for SubPolicy 1.
   3. Probability 1 of SubPolicy 1.